UsmaBhat/Wavelet-Based-Feature-Compression/README.md

 -  Chaoyang dataset contains 1111 normal, 842 serrated, 1404 adenocarcinoma, 664 adenoma, and 705 normal, 321 serrated, 840 adenocarcinoma, 273 adenoma samples for training and testing, respectively.
 (Notes: "0" means normal, "1" means serrated, "2" means adenocarcinoma, and "3" means adenoma in our dataset files.)

 ## Citation
-If you use this code/data for your research, please cite our paper ["Wavelet-Based Feature Compression for Improved Knowledge Distillation"].
+If you use this code for your research, please cite our paper ["Wavelet-Based Feature Compression for Improved Knowledge Distillation"].
 ```
 @article{Usma,
   title={Wavelet-Based Feature Compression for Improved Knowledge Distillation},